cth/QsubCmds.jl/README.md

 ### ClusterSubmitExternal.jl

-ClusterSubmitExternal.jl is package for Julia intented to make it easy to submit "shell scripts" represented as julia external commands, i.e., shell commands in backticks.
+ClusterSubmitExternal.jl is package for Julia intented to make it easy to submit "shell scripts" represented as Julia external commands, i.e., shell commands in backticks.

 Currently, only Sun Grid Engine is supported, but in the future other cluster